Pat Slinn's forerunner of the BSA "Otter"

 Photo Courtesy Otterman.

-So on these pages there is, has I have said, all the information to go ahead and have a go at building your own machine from scratch.
+So on these pages there is, as I have said, all the information to go ahead and have a go at building your own machine from scratch, if you wish, and many using this site for guidance now have.

 We now in 2016 add a new frame builder to the list of people producing Scott Ellis Replica frames.